li-xin-yi/fb-hacker-cup-2022/qual/README.md

 The formula is not complex at all.
 However, the time complexity for each query `(u,v)` is $O(N)$ in the worst case.
 So the overall time complexity could be $O(NQ)$.

-> What if we pre-process those *worst cases*?
+> What if we pre-process those *worst cases* off-line?

 I mean we don't need to enumerate all potential intermediate airport `k`,

-- For the airports that has a few flights, we can enumerate the intersection sets of "adjacent" airports for the the two queried airports.
+- For the airports that have a few flights, we can enumerate the intersection sets of "adjacent" airports for the the two queried airports.
 - If the query involving a airport that has too many direct flights, we'd better pre-calculte all query results between itself and all airports that can be reached out by 2 steps.